Abakuá

 Abakuá, also sometimes known as Ñañiguismo, is a Cuban initiatory religious fraternity founded in 1836.
 The society is open only to men and those initiated take oaths to not reveal the secret teachings and practices of the order.
 Members are typically known as Abanékues and are divided amongst lodges or chapters called juegos.
-Abakuá derives largely from the Ékpè society of West Africa, but displays adaptations like the inclusion of Roman Catholic symbolism.
+Abakuá derives largely from the Ékpè society of West Africa but shows adaptations like the inclusion of Roman Catholic symbolism.

-The society teaches the existence of a supreme divinity named Abasí who supplied humanity with a form of power which holds a central place in Abakuá's origin myth.
+The society teaches the existence of a supreme divinity named Abasí who supplied humanity with a form of supernatural power.
+This power holds a central place in Abakuá's origin myth.
 Rituals are called plantes and typically take place in a secluded room, the fambá.
 Many of the details of these ceremonies are kept secret although they usually involve drumming.
 Some of the Abakuá society's ceremonies take place in public.
 Most notable are the public parades on the Day of the Three Kings, when members dress as íremes, or spirits of the dead.

-Abakuá derives much from the Ékpè society, which was established by Efik people living around the Cross River basin of West Africa during the 18th century. Ékpè was involved in facilitating trade, including the Atlantic slave trade, as a result of which various enslaved Efik people — including Ékpè members — were transported to Cuba.
+Abakuá derives much from the Ékpè society, which was established by Ejagham people living around West Africa's Cross River basin during the 18th century. Ékpè was involved in international trade, including in slaves, as a result of which various Efik people, including Ékpè members, were enslaved and transported to Cuba.
 It was there, in 1836, that Abakuá was formed in Regla.
 The society soon spread to other areas and split into two branches, the Efó and the Efí.
 Although membership was initially restricted to Afro-Cubans, by the 1860s it also had members from other ethnic backgrounds.
-Through its membership, the society became increasingly influential in the stevedore, transportation, and local manufacturing industries of Cuba's ports, also attracting a reputation for criminal activity.
-After the Cuban Revolution, Abakuá continued to face persecution but benefitted from the liberalising reforms of the 1990s as it became increasingly important in the Cuban tourist industry.
+Becoming increasingly influential in the stevedore, transportation, and manufacturing industries of Cuba's ports, Abakuá also developed a reputation for criminal activity.
+After the Cuban Revolution, Abakuá continued to face persecution but benefitted from the liberalising reforms of the 1990s, when it became increasingly important in Cuba's tourist industry.